 See our image overlay guide for more information on configuring OBS.
 If you are overlaying graphics and streaming live, having 3 monitors offers smooth workflow:

 - Confidence monitor (full screen output from OBS)

-- Full screen slides (not essential)
+- Full screen slides (if using, not essential)

 - All other programs including streaming platform

 Always test hardware and settings prior to a live audience presentation to ensure everything functions as planned.
 If communicating with a specific audience in another location, do a live test run with that site to validate the setup and data connection on both ends.